Skip to content

 Where: Thermea Spa Village Whitby is located 4015 Cochrane St, Whitby, ON, 60km east of Downtown Toronto.
 Free parking is available.
 If you don’t have a car, it’s accessible by public transit.
 From Toronto you can take the Go Transit Lakeshore East train to Ajax, Whitby or Oshawa and then local buses to very close to the entrance.
 (We took the Go Train to Ajax, then an Uber to the spa to save time.)

-When: Open Daily.
-Sunday to Thursday from 8am to 9pm and Friday and Saturday 8am to 10pm.
+When: Open Daily 8am to 10pm.
 Reservations are required.
 Book on-line or call +1 866-484-1112.
 There’s no time limit, once you’ve entered you can stay as long as you like but there is no re-entry.
-Three restaurants are on-site for guests only: The Lounge is open 9am to 8:30pm Sunday to Thursday and 9am to 9:30pm Fridays and Saturdays – it serves basic breakfast pastries to 11am only.
-Le Resto for more formal dining is open 11am to 8:30pm Sunday to Thursday and 11am to 9:30pm on Fridays and Saturdays.
-Biergarden has a great patio and is open Sunday to Thursday 10am to 8:30pm and Friday and Saturdays 10am to 9:30pm.
+Three restaurants are on-site for guests only: The Lounge is open 9am to 9pm daily– it serves basic breakfast pastries to 11am only.
+Le Resto for more formal dining is open 11am to 9pm daily.
+Biergarden has a great patio and is open Sunday to Thursday 11am to 7pm and Friday and Saturdays to 8pm.
+You have to be a guest of the thermal waters to access the restaurants.

 What to bring?
 A swimsuit (mandatory) flip-flops or sandals (mandatory) and your water bottle (no glass bottles allowed).
 Recommend a sunhat and sunglasses in summer, or a toque in winter.
 A novel for reading in a hammock is always a great idea.
 There is no wi-fi.
 Your entry fee includes a robe (which you can change when it gets wet as often as you need) unlimited towels and a locker.
 Extra-large robes are available.
 A plastic bag for your wet suit is provided in your locker.